Short answer

 7. HostStarter

-Fee: 12.5% flat, no contract, no setup fees
+Fee: 12.5% of revenue + $99/month software fee, no contract, no setup fees

 HostStarter is a Dallas-based virtual full-service management company serving 33 markets across the US and Canada, including Scottsdale.
 For 12.5%, hosts get complete management β€” listing optimization, dynamic pricing aligned to Phoenix Open and spring training calendars, guest communication, cleaning coordination, and direct support for owners.
 Hosts retain full ownership of their Airbnb listing.